Michelo1927/pyTubeDownloader/README.md

 # pyTubeDownloader
-Python script to download video or audio from any YT video.
+Python script to download video or audio from YT.

 Hi,